glipR/eV3sim/README.md

-# EV3Sim (Currently in RFC Stage)
+# EV3Sim

-A Robotics simulation software, empowering you to simulate various robotics apparatus in your language of choice
+A robotics simulation software that emulates the hardware of Lego EV3 Devices and more.

 !!
 EV3Sim is currently in the early stages of development.
 Nothing is set in stone.